usnistgov/800-63-3/sp800-63a/sec3_definitions.md

 #### Trust Anchor
 A public or symmetric key that is trusted because it is directly built into hardware or software, or securely provisioned via out-of-band means, rather than because it is vouched for by another trusted entity (e.g. in a public key certificate).

-#### Unverified Name
-A subscriber name that is not verified as meaningful by identity proofing.

 #### Valid
 In reference to an ID, the quality of not being expired or revoked.